-Download All Chat will create a text file with all the chat that has been entered into both the player and audience chat windows.
+Download All Player Chat will create a text file with all the chat that has been entered into the player chat window.

 If you've made a Replay recording of your stage, it will have created a log file of all the chat text entered during the period of recording.
 There may be chat text that has not been cleared from the chat window, but was entered before the recording was started and therefore is not included in this chat log.